websanco/liferay-learn/docs/analytics-cloud/latest/en/administration/data-control-and-privacy.md

     ![A new window opens to create a new request.](./data-control-and-privacy/images/04.png)

 1. Select the Job Type.
 Selecting Access creates a downloadable file of all data collected related to the individual.
-Selecting Delete removes all Personally Identifiable Information (PII) of an individual and places them on the suppressed list.
+Selecting Delete removes the Personally Identifiable Information (PII) and places that individual on the suppressed list.
 Selecting Suppress stops further data collection of the individual.

 1. Input an email for the new request.
 A list of emails in a CSV file can also be uploaded.

-1. Click *Save* and the request will be processed.
+1. Click *Save* to process the request.

 A log of previous requests can be downloaded by clicking on the *Export Log* button on the main page.